Dave Tucker (geologist): Union involvement

-Tucker has been a member of the Industrial Workers of the World since 1981, and in union circles uses by the nickname "Tuck".
+Tucker has been a member of the Industrial Workers of the World since 1981, and in union circles uses the nickname "Tuck".
 He served as the General Secretary-Treasurer in the union's Chicago headquarters in 1983, and several terms on the General Executive Board, most recently in 2017–2019.
 He is the current secretary and treasurer of the Whatcom–Skagit IWW branch.
 He has been a mentee to Carlos Cortez and Fred W. Thompson.

+In 1983, while serving as the IWW general secretary, Tucker, alongside Thompson, was interviewed by Dennis Wholey on the PBS LateNight television program.

 Tuck is an expert on the history and culture of unions in Washington and North America, and is a specific expert on the Everett massacre and the Centralia tragedy; he has organized commemorative demonstrations at the sites of these events.

 In 2024, Tuck was a speaker at the dedication of Union Victims, a monument erected in Centralia, Washington, to honor victims of the tragedy.
 He had previously been involved with the Centralia Monument Committee, and on Armistice Day in 2023 had hosted an informational event about the monument.